Taweilo/house-price-prediction/README.md

 - Data resource:

 The dataset was loaded via Colab.
 The dataset is from Kaggle: https://www.kaggle.com/competitions/house-prices-advanced-regression-techniques/overview.
 Basic data analysis was performed to identify the shape of data, get column names, find missing values, and generate descriptive statistics.
-The pair plot demonstrated the relationship between variables.
 The distribution of the target variable was shown.

 - Summary:
   - 80 features, 1460 instances (small dataset)